lsst-dm/dmtn-249/index.rst

 ``Butler.put``
 """"""""""""""

-As before, but a journal file will be written (sometime) before the ``Datastore.put`` begins and deleted after the Registry operation succeeds.
+As before, but a journal file will be written (sometime) before the :meth:`Datastore.put` begins and deleted after the Registry operation succeeds.

-``QuantumBackedButler`` will not write or delete journal files; it will rely entirely on a higher-level one for the full QuantumGraph.
+:class:`QuantumBackedButler` will not write or delete journal files; it will rely entirely on a higher-level one for the full QuantumGraph.

-``Butler.import`` and ``Butler.transfer_from``
+``Butler.import_`` and ``Butler.transfer_from``
-""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""

 As with ``put``, we would write a journal file before the Datastore operations begin and delete it after Registry writes succeed.